johannprell/aframe-parcel-boilerplate/README.md

 # aframe-parcel-boilerplate

-Boilerplate for Web-VR with [A-Frame](https://aframe.io/) and [Parcel](https://parceljs.org).
+Bare-bones boilerplate for Web-VR with [A-Frame](https://aframe.io/).

-Added some common A-Frame modules and folder for static assets.
+Hit the ground running with [parcel](https://parceljs.org) for bundling, static assets folder and some common A-Frame modules.

 ## How to use